 Length and Width.
 Shoe brands claim that their models come in standard length and width.
 However, the Nike LeBron 15 is designed after LBJ’s feet.
-The shoe’s toe box has a huge dead space.
-While there are a number of buyers who claim that the shoe is true to size, more testers advise new buyers to go down half a size if they have normal-sized or narrow feet.
-As for those with wider feet, they can go true to size.
+While there are a number of buyers who claim that the shoe is true to size, more testers advise new buyers to go down half a size if they have normal-sized or narrow feet; LeBron after all is a really big guy.

 Lockdown.
 The Nike LeBron 15 has a full-bootie construction equipped with Flywire technology for lockdown.
 The shoe has round laces, which are held in place by lace loops that appear to be connected to the Flywire.
 This technology is developed by Nike using nylon or Vectran filaments.
 It is strong and lightweight, and strategically placed in the midfoot to provide support and a one-to-one fit.